IOTA is pioneering a scalable distributed ledger with zero-fee transaction settlement and an innovative digital currency. We tell you where and

 BTC & ETH are traditional cryptocurrencies.
 They're more readily available at exchanges that'll take your dollars.
 So you buy BTC or ETH at a fiat exchange and transfer them over to your preferred IOTA exchange.
 Note that you may need to signup at these exchanges and they may or may not serve your country.
 For a detailed breakdown of all the exchanges available to you, check out our

 By fiat exchange, we mean any sizeable and reputed currency exchange accepting (at least) USD deposits and offering ETH trades.
 In order to buy IOTA, you'll first have to register an account at both a fiat exchange and an IOTA exchange.
-We recommend you pick the exchanges currently facilitating the best buying strategy.
-You can reach them through the buttons below:
+We recommend you pick the exchanges currently facilitating the best buying strategy as shown in the graphic on the

 The signup process at these exchanges is usually pretty straight-forward.
 For some more info on which exchanges are available, head on over to our